 On behalf of the Government of B.C., SkilledTradesBC is introducing a process to add more trades to the list of designated mandatory trades.
 Applications may come from B.C. businesses, labour organizations, industry associations, Indigenous organizations and communities that work in, or have an interest in, the trades.

-A maximum of ten trades will be selected to move from the application to the detailed assessment phase.
+A maximum of ten trades are being assessed to move from the application to the detailed assessment phase.
 Final recommendations will be made to Government in early 2024.
 See the Timeline section below for more details.

 There are two main components to the application: letters of support and industry perspective.

 Letters of Support